CheerfulUser/TESSreduce/README.md

 ![plot](./figs/fub_cal.png)

-There are a lot of other functions burried in TESSreduce which currently aren't well documented, so for more information contact me at: rridden@stsci.edu
+There are a lot of other functions burried in TESSreduce which currently aren't well documented, so for more information contact me at: ryan.ridden@canterbiry.ac.nz

 # Citing TESSreduce